Ma-Weijian/alpha-zero-gomoku/README.md

 2. Mastering Chess and Shogi by Self-Play with a General Reinforcement Learning Algorithm
 3. Parallel Monte-Carlo Tree Search
 4. An Analysis of Virtual Loss in Parallel MCTS
-5. A Lock-free Multithreaded Monte-Carlo Tree Search Algorithm
-6. github.com/suragnair/alpha-zero-general
+5. github.com/suragnair/alpha-zero-general
-7. Exploring Simple Siamese Representation Learning
+6. Exploring Simple Siamese Representation Learning